-The post-closing payments are future payments related to the Company's acquisitions of Modernize, Inc. ("Modernize"), FC Ecosystem, LLC ("FCE") and Mayo Labs, LLC ("Mayo Labs") completed in fiscal year 2021, and the acquisition of CloudControlMedia, LLC ("CCM") completed in fiscal year 2019.
+The post-closing payments are future payments related to two immaterial acquisitions completed in fiscal year 2022, and the acquisitions of Modernize, Inc. ("Modernize"), FC Ecosystem, LLC ("FCE"), Mayo Labs, LLC ("Mayo Labs") and CloudControlMedia, LLC ("CCM") completed in fiscal years 2021 and 2019.
 As the fair value of the Company's post-closing payments was determined based on installments stipulated in the terms of the acquisition agreements and discount rates observable in the market, the post-closing payments are classified as Level 2 within the fair value hierarchy.
-See Note 7, Acquisitions, for further details related to the acquisitions.
+See Note 6, Acquisitions, for further details related to the acquisitions.